Rafibarides/worldly/roadmap.md

 **Map Implementations**

+client/src/utils/Country_Names.json is the file that contains the country names that are used in the game, that the GeoJSON file is mapped to, and therefore expecting.

 **That’s the full technical roadmap.** Hand this document to the dev team for a clear blueprint of how to implement and launch Worldly.